AtlasOfLivingAustralia/species-lists/lists-service/README.md

 ### Elasticsearch and MongoDB

-To run the elasticsearch and mongodb containers needed for the list-service to run, use the following command:
+To run the elasticsearch and mongodb containers needed for the list-service , you must first edit the `docker-compose.yml` file and replace `<replace-with-local-user>` with your local user ID or account name.

+Run the following command:

 ```bash
 docker-compose -f src/main/docker/docker-compose.yml up